IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 both symmetric and asymmetric bandwidth configuration in the two directions.

-\[Editor's Note:] Add some text about the protection options (to further discuss whether to put this text here or in
-{{multi-technology-link-setup}}).

 The MDSC also request the P-PNC to configure local protection mechanisms.
 For example, the FRR local protection, as defined in {{?RFC4090}} in case of MPLS-TE domain or the TI-LFA local protection, as defined in